-Colon cancer is the second-leading cause of new cancer cases and cancer deaths in Maine.
-The disease is sometimes called colorectal cancer, or cancer that forms in the colon or rectum.
+In both men and women combined, colorectal cancer is the second-leading cause of cancer deaths, yet it can be prevented or detected at an early stage.
+The disease forms in the colon or rectum.
 MaineHealth provides screening, diagnosis, and treatment for colon cancer and all gastrointestinal (GI) cancers.
 Screenings for colon cancer can be close to home at community hospitals and specialty practices.
 Our physician specialists include board-certified colorectal surgeons.

 Importance of Screenings